io-eric/webcc/README.md

 # WebCC

 **WebCC** is a lightweight, zero-dependency C++ framework for building WebAssembly applications.
-It provides a direct, high-performance bridge between C++ and HTML5 APIs (DOM, Canvas, WebGL, Audio, ...).
+It provides a direct, high-performance bridge between C++ and HTML5 APIs (DOM, Canvas, WebGL, WebGPU, Audio, ...).

 ## Features